Greek Seasoning. It’s like a little magic and handy to have on hand. You’ll find a zillion uses for it, and I’ve only scratched the surface, below.

 This makes a great marinade for chicken, chops or steak, and don’t overlook kabobs.
 Just combine Greek Seasoning with freshly squeezed lemon and a little red or white vinegar.

-For a quick Greek Dressing: 3/4 cup olive oil, 1/4 cup red wine vinegar, 1 teaspoon Greek Seasoning.
+For a quick Greek Dressing: 3/4 cup olive oil, 1/4 cup red wine vinegar, 1 to 2 teaspoons Greek Seasoning.
 Place everything in a jar and shake until well blended.
 Will thicken, but will need to be reshaken each time it is used.

 To easily multiply this recipe, just use tablespoons as a measurement instead of teaspoons.